-Article 43 of Decision No. 1/95 of the EC-Turkey Association Council (Decision No. 1/95) authorises the Competition Authority (the Authority) to notify and request the European Commission's Directorate-General for Competition to apply relevant measures if the Competition Board (the Board) believes that cartels organised in the territory of the European Union adversely affect competition in Turkey.
-The provision grants reciprocal rights and obligations to the parties (the EU and Turkey), and thus the European Commission has the authority to request the Board to apply relevant measures to restore competition in relevant markets.
+Article 43 of Decision No. 1/95 of the European Union-Turkey Association Council authorises the Competition Authority (the Authority) to notify and request the European Commission's Directorate-General for Competition to apply relevant measures if the Competition Board (the Board) believes that cartels organised in the territory of the European Union adversely affect competition in Turkey.
+The provision grants reciprocal rights and obligations to the parties (the European Union and Turkey), and thus the European Commission has the authority to request the Board to apply relevant measures to restore competition in relevant markets.

-There are also a number of bilateral cooperation agreements between the Authority and the competition agencies in other jurisdictions (eg, Romania, Korea, Bulgaria, Portugal, Bosnia-Herzegovina, Russia, Croatia and Mongolia) on cartel enforcement matters.
-The Authority also has close ties with the OECD, United Nations Conference on Trade and Development, World Trade Organization, the International Competition Network and the World Bank.
+There are also a number of bilateral cooperation agreements between the Authority and the competition agencies in other jurisdictions (eg, Romania, South Korea, Bulgaria, Portugal, Bosnia and Herzegovina, Russia, Croatia and Mongolia) on cartel enforcement matters.
+The Authority also has close ties with the Organisation for Economic Cooperation and Development, the United Nations Conference on Trade and Development, the World Trade Organization, the International Competition Network, and the World Bank.